Generating C-code for neural networks

 ;./out_rnn

-We called the recurrent neural network 5 times with the same input data and each time we got different results, because the state vector of this neural network was updated.
+We called the recurrent neural network 5 times with the same input data and got different results each time, since the state vector was updated for this neural network.

 in_channels = 1